Transition of Care Guide

 Students can utilize the health clinic with or without the Emory sponsored insurance plan (although they must have comparable coverage).

-Emory University Insurance
+Emory University Student Health Insurance Plan (EUSHIP)

 We have our own insurance plan, too.
 Many students find our pricing coverage equitable or better than many other provides or insurance companies.
 You can read more about our insurance plan here as well as enrollment processes.